 - There’s a lack of visibility – it’s difficult to record and track what stage the billing process is at.

 - You can feel disconnected from your customers if you can’t see the same information at the same time.

 Getting paid should be simple and fun, not stressful or complicated.
 It should be a pleasure to do business.
 When we chat to the small business community, it’s clear that the billing process needs to be simple.
 One thing we hear about invoicing is that it would be much easier if you could do it anywhere, from any device.

 With online invoicing, your customers can pay invoices immediately with the click of a button.
 There’s nothing to get lost in the mail, and you can see exactly when your customers have opened your invoice.

-Using online invoicing also allows you to take advantage of e-invoicing networks – these send your invoice directly to your customer’s accounting software.
-And you’ll receive invoices from suppliers directly in your accounting software.
-You don’t even need to be using the same software.
+Using online invoicing also allows you to take advantage of e-invoicing networks.
+E-invoicing means that your invoice is sent directly to your customer’s accounting or finance software ready to be approved and paid.
+No more lost emails or waiting for accounts receivable to input the bill into their system.
+Plus, with e-invoicing you’ll receive invoices from suppliers directly into your accounting software as a draft bill, reducing hours of data entry and ensuring that your ledger is accurate and up to date.
+You don’t even need to be using the same accounting software.
 Payment can be quicker and more secure.

 Six ways your business runs faster and smarter with online invoicing

 - Automation of tasks that were traditionally manual, saves you time and money, leaving you more capacity to grow your business.